Oiled Leather Care

 Using dubbin or an oil spray gives leather shoes a shiny finish.
 In most cases, oiled leather has a matte or a slightly satin-like shine.
 To restore this effect, brush the leather using a shoe shine brush and light, quick strokes to even out the finish and attenuate the shine.

-See the products usedCONCLUSION
+See the products usedConclusion

 Result: Before / After